 - Menkes syndrome (Menkes kinky hair syndrome)

-- Group of conditions in which there is abnormal development of the skin, hair, nails, teeth, or sweat glands (ectodermal dysplasia)
+- Ectodermal dysplasia (a group of conditions in which there is abnormal development of the skin, hair, nails, teeth, or sweat glands

 - Trichothiodystrophy (inherited disorder that causes brittle hair, skin problems, and intellectual disability)

 - Biotin deficiency (inherited disorder in which the body is not able to use biotin, a substance needed for hair growth)

 Your hair may break easily or it may appear like it is not growing.